LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/external_call_1.rst.txt

    {Term}
    {Goal}

 This control construct allows the programmer to bypass the Logtalk compiler.
-It can also be used to wrap a source file term (either a clause or a directive) to bypass the term-expansion mechanism.
+It can also be used to wrap a source file term (either a clause or a directive) to bypass the :ref:`term-expansion mechanism <expansion_expansion>`.
 Similarly, it can also be used to wrap a goal to bypass the goal-expansion mechanism.
 When used to wrap a goal, it is opaque to cuts and the argument is called within the context of the pseudo-object :ref:`user <objects_user>`.
 It is also possible to use ``{Closure}`` as the first argument of :ref:`methods_call_N` calls.
 In this case, ``Closure`` will be extended with the remaining arguments of